Spotlight: Philip Huynh

-This month’s spotlight is Mark Leung.
-Mark is the Director of Legal at BroadbandTV and was a previous board member for FACL BC.
+This month’s spotlight is Philip Huynh.
+Philip is the City Solicitor and Director of Legal Services for the City of Surrey and was a past board member.

-How did you first get involved with FACL?
+2. How did you first get involved with FACL BC?

 I was the first president of FACL when it was founded in Ontario back in 2007.
 By acclamation!
 I remember being at a volunteer dinner during the early days and no one took the job.
 Then someone just pointed at me, saying we need a president.
 Maybe it was because I was sitting at the center table.

 Back then, FACL was still trying to define itself as both a professional networking organization and a forum for advocacy and activism on social causes.
 I think it’s a balance that FACL nationally is still striking.
 I enjoyed so much working with the early board and executives, including Judge Maryka Omatsu, Elaine Hua, Jason Leung, and others.

 3. What has been your favourite FACL event or initiative so far?

 I really enjoyed (and miss) the annual galas and keynote speakers.
 It has always been a highlight in my calendar, a chance to catch up with old friends and colleagues and to meet the future of the Asian Canadian legal bar.
 One of my favorite speakers was the Honourable Justice Patrick Chen of the Provincial Court of British Columbia, who gave us a funny, wise, and heartfelt story about his life.
 He has done everything from working in Jamaica as a cartographer, to being a high school teacher and a lecturer in Economic Geography, to being a pioneering lawyer at a law firm in Vancouver’s Chinatown before becoming a judge.
 He is a lesson in being open to the possibilities of life and treating it as a great adventure.